VonHeikemen/lsp-zero.nvim/README.md

 ## Announcement

-Hello there.
-This is the development branch for version 3 of lsp-zero.

-This version requires Neovim v0.8 or greater.
-If have Neovim v0.7.2 or lower please use the [v1.x branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v1.x).
+This is a special branch of lsp-zero, created specifically to be compatible with Neovim v0.7.
+Mainly because debian based OS still have Neovim v0.7.2 on their official repos.
+So this is a port of `v3.x` but compatible with that version of Neovim.

 ## How to get started